dimadatascience/bam_coverage/README.md

 Update in the configuration file (nextflow.config) by setting the path to :
  - fasta file
- - bed file
+ - bed file: bed file with the coordinates to scan, coordinates: start excluded, end included.
- - clinvar_vcf
+ - clinvar file: VCF file from clinvar with pathogenic score

 To run the pipeline